ivanoats/git_slides/slides.md

 * it can have untracked files
 * it's your sandbox to play in

-!SLIDE subsec bold
+!SLIDE center subsec bold

 # git status #

-!SLIDE example
+!SLIDE code small

 <pre>
 <b>$ git status</b>